SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 SAP Integration Suite

-SAP Integration Suite is SAP's native solution, successor to PI/PO.
+SAP Integration Suite is SAP's native solution and the successor to PI/PO.
 It includes:

 - Cloud Integration: Cloud-to-cloud and cloud-to-on-premise integration